ldaniels528/trifecta/README.md

 <a name="elastic-search"></a>
 #### Elastic Search Module

-To establish a connect to a local/remote Elastic Search peer, use the `econnect` command:
+To establish a connection to a local/remote Elastic Search peer, use the `econnect` command:

      core:/home/ldaniels> econnect dev501 9200